Frequently Asked Questions

 You are going to pick your own room online.
 If a single room is available when it’s your turn to pick - pick it.
 If there are no singles still available when it’s your turn to pick, see the next FAQ below, “What if I don’t like any of the open spots available when it’s my turn to pick?”

 You can pick an assignment from what is available and put yourself on one or more waiting lists.

 To add yourself to a waiting list, you must first be assigned to a room.
-Log into HMS and click on the link that says 2018-2019 Waiting Lists.
-You will see a screen with a drop down list of all the waiting lists that you can add yourself to.
-Select the waiting list that you would like to be added to from the drop down list and click the “Add” button.
+Log in to HMS and click on the link that says 2019-2020 Waiting Lists.
+You will see a screen with a drop-down list of all the waiting lists that you can add yourself to.
+Select the waiting list that you would like to be added to from the drop-down list and click the “Add” button.
 You can add yourself to more than one waiting list.
 The following waiting lists are available for returning students:

 - Riverview Townhouses

 - Single Rooms

 During the summer months, some students change their minds and decide to transfer to another school, take some time off, or, for whatever reason, change their mind about returning to school.
 This makes the room they chose available for someone else.

 - Example #1: John was able to get a single room in Murphy Hall during the Housing Selection process in April.
 Dave wanted a single, but none were left, so he got a double room in DuBois Hall and put himself on the Singles Waiting list.
 In June, John decides to transfer to SUNY Binghamton.
 Dave is the first male student on the Singles Waiting List, so we move him from his double room in DuBois into the single in Murphy that had been John’s.